MindzKonnectedAI/SkillSync/data/required_messages.md

-### Extracted Required Qualifications
+### Qualifications

 #### Experience
-- 5-8 years of hands-on experience in Java/JEE (including Spring Batch, Spring Boot, etc.) with an understanding of time-critical projects with strict deadlines.
+- 2+ years of experience in software testing.
-- 5-8 years of experience developing User Interface pages using PrimeFaces and developing data service layers with JPA, writing JUnit tests, SQL queries, and creating views and stored procedures as needed.
-- 5-8 years of experience with Core Java / J2EE backend development.

 #### Location
 - Remote

 #### Graduation
-- Bachelor’s degree in Computer Science, Engineering (or a related field), or relevant work experience.
+- Bachelor’s degree in Computer Science or a related field.

+#### Tools
+- Proficiency in automation testing tools (e.g., Selenium, TestNG).
+- Experience in writing and executing SQL queries.
+- Strong understanding of manual testing methodologies.

+#### Miscellaneous
+- Familiarity with Agile testing processes.
+- Excellent analytical and problem-solving skills.